cloe-lang/doc/overview/concept.md

   effects
 ```

-Finally, we obtained the totally stateless and funcitonal model of programs
+Finally, we obtained the totally stateless and functional model of programs
 and this is how programs written in Coel looks.

 ## Analysis